Doncic beats buzzer with long 3, Mavs beat Clippers in OT

 The teams exchanged 3-pointer after 3-pointer down the stretch of the fourth, with the Clippers pulling to 119-117 on Leonard’s 3-pointer with 1:56 left.
 The play was set up when Jackson saved a ball from going out of bounds on his end and tossed it all the way over to Leonard in the offensive end.

-Williams scored 36 points for the Clippers, and Leonard had 32.
-Paul George had nine points as his struggles continued.
-He was 3 of 14 from the field and is shooting 29 in the series.
+Williams scored 36 points off the bench for the second-seeded Clippers, and Leonard had 32.
+Paul George finished with nine points as his struggles continued.
+He was 3 of 14 from the field and is shooting 29% in the series.

+“If I make shots this series could be a little different,” George said.
+“That’s what it comes down to.
+Give them credit, they’re playing well.
+Luka’s playing phenomenal.”

 Before the game, Montrezl Harrell and Doncic exchanged a handshake and a hug as the patched things up.
 They were each given a technical foul after getting tangled up and exchanging words in Game 3.